Greg's First Time in the

 The Rainy Road to Hamhung

 Except for this day.
 Sometimes it rained, sometimes it poured.
-If it had to happen, however, it was good that it happened this day as we spent around 6 hours on the bus.
+If it had to happen, however, it was good that it happened that day as we spent around 6 hours on the bus.

 Koreans are well prepared for rainy days.
 In a country where walking or cycling is the most common means of transportation, one has to be.
 Pyongyang residents and people all around the countryside wore rubber boots and quite a few wore raincoats reminiscent of a hazmat suit.